samoslab/samos/README.md

 ## Contributing a node to the network

 Add your node's `ip:port` to the [peers.txt](peers.txt) file.
-This file will be periodically uploaded to https://downloads.samos.io/blockchain/peers.txt and used to seed client with peers.
+This file will be periodically uploaded to https://samos.io/blockchain/peers.txt and used to seed client with peers.

-*Note*: Do not add Skywire nodes to `peers.txt`.
 Only add Samos nodes with high uptime and a static IP address (such as a Samos node hosted on a VPS).

 ## URI Specification